This page has information on selecting and applying for scholarships that AUT and external groups offer.

-When you find a scholarship that is relevant to you, read the scholarship regulations carefully to ensure you are eligible to apply and that the closing date has not passed.
+Use the Scholarships Database to find a scholarship that is relevant to you, read the scholarship regulations carefully to ensure you are eligible to apply and that the closing date has not passed.

 You can apply for as many scholarships as you like.
-If you are offered more than one scholarship, you will need to check with the individual scholarship regulations to see if you can hold different scholarships at the same time.
+If you are applying through the AUT CommunityForce online portal you are able to select matching scholarships.
+If you are offered more than one scholarship, you will need to check with the individual scholarship regulations to see if you can hold the scholarships at the same time.

 If you are applying for an AUT scholarship through the Scholarships Office and you have completed all your study at AUT the Scholarships Office will attach a copy of your AUT transcript.
 Transcripts from other universities must be provided by you.

-Personal statementsExternal scholarships often ask for a personal statement detailing your proposed course of study and/or an outline of your proposed future career plans plus any other information you may wish to provide in support of your application.
+Scholarships often ask for a personal statement detailing your proposed course of study and/or an outline of your proposed future career plans plus any other information you may wish to provide in support of your application.
 Since many people may apply for the same scholarship, your statement needs to stand out.

-Read the criteria for selection carefully to understand what the reviewers are looking for.
+Read the eligibility criteria carefully to understand what the reviewers are looking for.
 We recommend that your statement includes as much information about your studies as possible.
 You should also discuss what makes you passionate about your course, any research you have been involved in, any involvement you have in the community, i.e. church, voluntary work, organisations you are involved with outside of your studies, and any additional involvement you have at AUT assisting others.

-Submitting your applicationPlease ensure your application form and all supporting documents are submitted to the Scholarships Office by the scholarship closing date.
+Please ensure your application is submitted to the Scholarships Office by the scholarship closing date.
 Incomplete applications are not accepted and will not be forwarded to the selection panel for consideration.

 For address details see contact information.

-Your scholarship application will be submitted to a panel who will consider the applications submitted.
+Your scholarship application will be submitted to a panel who will consider all applications submitted.
 The Scholarships Office will be notified of the final decisions and all applicants will be notified of the outcome.
-This process may take up to 6 weeks after the closing date of the scholarship.
+This process may take up to six weeks after the closing date of the scholarship.

-Paying your feesPlease ensure you log in and check your email account for regular updates and information on how your scholarship application is progressing.
-Once your scholarship is approved, you should forward your fees statement/tax invoice to the Scholarships Office immediately so that your fees can be paid.
+Ensure you log in and check your email account for regular updates and information on how your scholarship application is progressing.
+If your scholarship is towards fees and it has not been reflected on your invoice you should forward your fees statement/tax invoice to the Scholarships Office immediately so that your fees can be paid.